namishh/com/content/blog/devlogs/pico.md

 }
 ```

 `states` define all the possible states the enemy can be in.

-The `spawn` and `dead` states are common to all enemies.
-During the `spawn` state we have the enemy spawn in some random place outside the screen and have it travel in, so it looks like he is coming to attack us.
-The `death` state just removes the enemy from the enemies table.
+- The `spawn` and `dead` states are common to all enemies.
+- During the `spawn` state we have the enemy spawn in some random place outside the screen and make it move inside the playable area, so it looks like it is coming to attack us.
+- The `death` state just removes the enemy from the enemies table.

 For the follower, we do not need any more state than "active" because all it does is.... follow us.
 We just use some basic maths to move the enemy towards the player